Nic Jones: Biography

-Nic Jones was born on 9 January 1947 in Orpington, London, England, where his father owned a newsagent's shop.
+Nic Jones was born on 9 January 1947 in Orpington, Kent, England, where his father owned a newsagent's shop.
 The family moved to Brentwood in Essex when he was two, and he later attended Brentwood School.
 He first learned to play guitar as a young teenager and early musical influences included such artists as The Shadows, Duane Eddy, Chet Atkins, Wes Montgomery and Ray Charles.
 His interest in folk music was aroused by an old school friend, Nigel Paterson who was a member of a folk band called The Halliard.
 When the members of the group decided to turn professional, one of them left to pursue a different career and Jones was invited to take his place.
 Whilst playing with The Halliard, Jones learned to play the fiddle and also how to research and arrange traditional material.
 The group toured the UK between 1964 and 1968, eventually splitting up when two of the members decided to pursue careers outside the folk music business.

 In 1968, Jones married Julia Seymour and they eventually had three children together – Daniel (deceased), Helen and Joe.
 The couple settled in Chelmsford and Jones decided to pursue a career as a solo folk artist.
 He started playing professional gigs in 1969, and in 1970 released his first album, Ballads and Songs for Trailer Records.
 Between 1971 and 1980, Jones recorded four more solo albums – three more for Trailer Records and his last, Penguin Eggs, for Topic.
 Apart from Jones' trademark vocals, fingerstyle guitar and fiddle, the records also introduced guest instrumentalists playing piano, harmonium, bodhran, melodeon and recorders.

 During his career, Jones was much in demand as a session musician and he guested on albums by leading UK artists such as June Tabor, Shirley Collins, Barbara Dickson, Richard Thompson and many others.
 Jones joined fellow folk singers Jon Raven and Tony Rose for the 1973 trio album Songs of a Changing World.
 Also alongside Tony Rose, as well as Pete Coe and Chris Coe, Jones was a member of short-lived folk group, Bandoggs; one eponymously titled album was released in 1978.